doriguzzi/pess-security/README.md

 PESS requires the installation of a few Python tools and libraries.
 This can be done by using the ```conda``` software environment (https://docs.conda.io/projects/conda/en/latest/).
 We suggest the installation of ```miniconda```, a light version of ```conda```. ```miniconda``` is available for MS Windows, MacOSX and Linux and can be installed by following the guidelines available at https://docs.conda.io/en/latest/miniconda.html#.

-In a Linux OS, execute the following command and follows the on-screen instructions:
+In a Linux OS, execute the following command and follow the on-screen instructions:

 ```
 bash Miniconda3-latest-Linux-x86_64.sh